What is meant by real wood?

 Real wood furniture is defined as furniture made of all natural wood or plywood, except that unexposed backs and drawer bottoms may contain fiberboard.
-Real wood furniture contains absolutely no particleboard.
-Real Wood Certification is offered by the Unfinished Furniture Organization.
+Real wood furniture contains absolutely no particle board.
+Real Wood Certification is offered by the Unfinished Furniture Organization and exclusive when NOT using MDF or particle board.
+Furniture in the Raw is a certified Real Wood dealer.

 Solid wood means that all exposed parts of the furniture are made of solid board, either softwood or hardwood lumber.
 No veneers are used.
 Solid woods can be repaired, sanded, or refinished.
 The majority of unfinished furniture is made of solid wood.